appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

 * Firefox has additional third-party cookie restrictions that may cause issues with private embeds.
 * Users may see issues when strict third-party cookie sharing restrictions are enabled on the browser.
 * SSO in private embeds isn't supported for GitHub OAuth 2.0.
+* For Google OAuth 2.0 config, the parent and child can be two OAuth 2.0 clients under the same project.

 ### Further reading